BibliographyDavid M Bowman Studio |

 Charles Lewton-Brain, Foldforming |

 Some decades ago, Charles Lewton-Brain pioneered a collection of techniques for the manipulation of copper and precious metal sheet, now known as Foldforming.
 This book is both beautiful in itself and a thorough, clear, and generous introduction to the techniques, which has been distilled (or expanded) from Lewton-Brain's decades of teaching his craft to many, many students.
 It is also edited by Tim McCreight, and the result is one of the better books available for teaching metalcraft.
-In addition to clear and well thought out photographs and drawings illustrating the techniques, the book is filled with a great many examples of finished works created by the author and many of his students and followers over the years. |
+In addition to clear and well thought out photographs and drawings illustrating the techniques, the book is filled with a great many examples of finished works created by the author and many of his students and followers over the years.
+Or buy direct from us: |

 |